thomasmendez/lms-app/README.md

-# ClassApp
+# lms-app

 NodeJS app that allows the creation of dynamic websites for teacher use.
 Ideally, schools can internally use this application to have their teachers host their own website to store and organize files for students, teachers, and parents to view and download.
-For more information as to how a teacher can manage their website and features they can take of advantage of, please view the [TEACHER README.md](https://github.com/thomasmendez/ClassApp/blob/master/TEACHER%20README.md) file.
+For more information as to how a teacher can manage their website and features they can take of advantage of, please view the [TEACHER README.md](https://github.com/thomasmendez/lms-app/blob/master/TEACHER%20README.md) file.

 ## Getting Started